anoneemo/StringS/README.md

 Installing the game
 ---------------------
-1. Unzip the archive inside mIRC's folder (version 5.71 or above).
+1. Unzip the archive and copy the folder's content inside mIRC's folder (version 5.71 or above).

+    Default folder for Windows is

+        %APPDATA%\Roaming\mIRC\

     The "StringS.pan" file has to be in mIRC's main folder, together with the "Dictionary" folder, that contains all the necessary dictionary files.
 2. Launch mIRC and, in a window of your choice, type